FlavioFS/MetriX/docs/README.md

 ```

 ### <div name="noh">(NoH) Number of Handling</div>
-Number of Handling counts handled exceptions (**catch** blocks) throughout the class and divides it by the amount of methods and constructors on it.
+Number of Handling counts handled exceptions (**catch** blocks) throughout the class and divides it by the amount of methods and constructors found in class.
 ```java
 // NoH == 2 exceptions / 1 function == 2/1 = 2.0
 public class HandlingClass {